How We Manage Money

 Obviously, no investment strategy can allocate assets perfectly every time.
 It's possible to over- or under-emphasize the wrong investment.
 The intent of Stadion's risk-averse approaches is to deliver more satisfying results than traditional buy-and-hold strategies, accepting the possibility that Stadion may miss some upswings in order to avoid downside risk.
 We believe our investors benefit from Stadion's constant attention to managing portfolio risk with the intent of reducing downside volatility.
 Because we rigorously follow our models, investors know what to expect from us.
 After all, pacing and discipline is what's needed to win any long distance race, and long-term investing is no different.

 There are additional costs and potential risks associated with investing in domestic and international Exchange-traded Funds (ETFs).
 Investment in the Fund is subject to investment risks, including, without limitation, market risk, management style risk, risks related to "fund of funds" structure, sector risk, fixed income risk, tracking risk, risks related to ETF net asset value and market price, foreign securities risk, risks related to portfolio turnover, small capitalization companies risk and derivative risks, currency risk and emerging markets risk.
 Since each Stadion Fund is a "fund of funds," an investor will indirectly bear fees and expenses charged by the underlying ETFs and investment companies in which a Stadion fund invests in addition to a Stadion Fund's direct fees and expenses.
 More information about these risks and other risks can be found in the Funds' prospectus.
+For updated monthly performance, please visit www.stadionfunds.com.
+Current performance data may be lower or higher than the performance data quoted.

 The Fund's foreign investments generally carry more risks than funds that invest strictly in U.S. assets, including currency risk, geographic risk, and emerging market risk.
 Risks can also result from varying stages of economic and political development; differing regulatory environments trading days, and accounting standards; and higher transaction costs of non-U.S. markets.
 Derivative instruments can be volatile and the potential loss to the Fund may exceed the Fund's initial investment.
 Derivative instruments may be difficult to value and may be subject to wide swings in valuations caused by changes in the value of the underlying instrument.
 The use of these instruments requires special skills and knowledge of investment techniques that are different than those normally required for purchasing and selling securities.
 The Fund could also experience losses if it is unable to close out a position because the market for an instrument or position is or becomes illiquid.